Fear Came for College Football: NCAA's TV Takeover Created Conditions for Conference Re-Alignment

 Thirty-years later Stassen’s summation would become the heart of the matter when representatives of the Universities of Georgia and Oklahoma sued the NCAA over TV rights.
-Acting on behalf of the College Football Association, a consortium of the major-football schools outside of the Big Ten and Pac-10, the so-called Board of Regents vs the NCAA case would go all the way to the Supreme Court.
+Acting on behalf of the College Football Association, a consortium of major-football schools outside of the Big Ten and Pac-10, the so-called Board of Regents vs the NCAA case would go all the way to the Supreme Court.

-Thirty-two years after the fact Penn’s president Stassen and Notre Dame’s administration had been proved right.
-The NCAA had not had the right to take TV from the schools no matter how many frightened members of an association voted on it.
+Thirty-two years after the fact Penn’s president Stassen and Notre Dame’s administration had been vindicated.
+The NCAA didn't have the right to take TV from schools no matter how many frightened members of an association voted on it.

 In the intervening decades Penn had stepped back from major football and joined their Ivy League brothers in a smaller-scale athletics realm.
-Notre Dame had continued to be Notre Dame and thrived in every era, preserving its status as one of the elite and wealthy brands in college athletics.
+Notre Dame had continued to be Notre Dame and thrived in every era, preserving its status as one of the elite brands in college athletics.
 But there had been a ruthless selfishness to Penn and Notre Dame that was before its time as well, a self-interest that pointed toward the revolutionary atmosphere in college football today.

 The unleashing of television, regardless of the merits, created a new kind of fear.
-From a long period of autocratic, centralized control the college-football world transformed into a Thunderdome, a landscape where the strongest brands would begin scrambling into the most-lucrative television alliances, ruthlessly destroying programs, conferences, and decades of tradition if it meant fattening their own bottom lines and increasing their power within the sport.
+From a long period of autocratic, centralized control the college-football world transformed into a Thunderdome, a landscape where the strongest brands would begin scrambling into the most profitable television alliances, ruthlessly destroying programs, conferences, and decades of tradition if it meant fattening their own bottom lines and increasing their power within the sport.

 While in 1951 it was fear of television, in 2021 it is fear of missing out—but the panicked stampedes remain much the same.
 Can college football survive far beyond its 152nd season when everything that made it special is for sale?
 We are about to find out.